 Best Gnocchi Recipe Meals

 You can boil the best gnocchi recipe you’ve ever had, use it in soups, or you pan fry (my personal favorite).
-We have some gnocchi recipes coming up, such as pan fried lemon pepper gnocchi and a garlic bread crusted skillet gnocchi.
-So be sure to subscribe to get those recipes right away 😉
+Our Garlic Bread Baked Gnocchi recipe is our favorite.

 If you love this recipe and want a refreshing salad to go with it, try out our refreshing watermelon goat cheese salad.
 Or if you want more pasta recipes to try out, here is our Easy Rolling Pin Noodles recipe!

-If you do make this, be sure to show us by tagging us on instagram @cradlekitchen or give us a rating and review right here in the comments!
-We love to see what you’ve made!
+Tag us on instagram @cradlekitchen and give us a rating and review right here in the comments!
 And don’t forget to pin and save it for next time 😉

 - 2 cups Flour, plus more for adding in and surface